ghcho-1664377/infoforgood.github.io/docs/index.markdown

 layout: default
 title: Info for Good
 ---
 No one likes filling out intake forms, they are often difficult to understand and fatiguing to complete.
-These challenges are only compounded when the users trying to complete the form are living with disabilities.
-This project aims to understand and address the major pain points disabled individuals face when completing online forms.
+These challenges are compounded when the users trying to complete the form are living with disabilities.
+This project aims to understand and address the major pain points disabled individuals face when completing forms.
 <br>

 ![Project Poster](/img/poster.png)